Eldaen/GU---1---Swift-basics/README.md

-GU - 1 - Swift basics
+#Starting to sturdy at Geek University.
+The first course, Swift basics

+Starting to sturdy at Geek University.
+The first course.